pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 ## Rebuild a back-end API

-Earlier in this module, you built two apps: a back-end API that serves JSON and front-end that consumes the API.
+Earlier in this module, you built two apps: a back-end API that serves JSON and a front-end that consumes the API.

-You will rebuild the backend API in order to review Express and learn how to add a database in.
+You will rebuild the back-end API to review Express and learn how to add a database.

 Sometimes, rebuilding something can seem less exciting than trying something new.
-However, being able to compare and contrast the differences will help solidify what you have already learned and what parts are new.
+However, comparing and contrasting the differences will help solidify what you have already learned and what parts are new.

 ## Getting Started